browserengineering/book/book/animations.md

 this sometimes, based on various triggers such as blend modes.
 The internal nodes draw into intermediate textures.

-The time to run GPU raster is then the roughly sum of the time for these four steps.[^optimize] Usually, the *execute* step is very fast, and total time is instead dominated by one or more of the other three steps.
-The larger the display list, the longer the upload; the more complexity and variety of display list commands, the longer the compile; the deeper the the nesting of surfaces in the web page, the longer the draw (though each draw is about as fast as execute).
+The time to run GPU raster is roughly the sum of the time for these four steps.
+[^optimize] The total time can be dominated by any of the four steps.
+The larger the display list, the longer the upload; the more complexity and variety of display list commands, the longer the compile; the more surfaces to raster, the longer the execute; the deeper the the nesting of surfaces in the web page, the longer the draw.
 Without care, these steps can sometimes add up to be longer than the time to just raster on the CPU.
-All of these slowdown situations can and do happen in real browsers for some kinds of hard-to-draw content.
+All of these slowdown situations can and do happen in real browsers for various kinds of hard-to-draw content.

 [^optimize]: It's not necessary to compile GPU programs on every raster, so this part can be optimized.
 Parts of the other steps can as well, such as by caching font data in the GPU.

 [gpu]: https://en.wikipedia.org/wiki/Graphics_processing_unit

-I've also added code above to print out the vendor and renderer of the GPU your computer is using; this will help you verify that it's actually using the GPU properly.
-I'm using a Chromebook to write this chapter, so for me it says:[^virgl]

-    OpenGL initialized: vendor=b'Red Hat', renderer=b'virgl'

-[^virgl]: In this case, `virgl` stands for "virtual GL", a way of hardware-accelerating the Linux subsystem of ChromeOS that works with the ChromeOS Linux sandbox.

 The root Skia surface will need to be connected directly to the screen framebuffer associated with the SDL window.
 The incantation for that is: